Spruton/Spruton-core/README.md

-# spruton-core
+# Spruton-core
-Open-source business management tool
+Open-source Business Management Software for companies of all sizes.